angel2d/angel2d/Code/README.txt

             * Homebrew: `brew install swig`
         * Install the kernel extension that exposes the 360 controller as a HID Input device.
 This extension is in Tools directory.
+* When you build your game for Archiving (or with any scheme with a Release configuration) it will create a "Published" directory alongside the project file.
+This contains the app itself, along with the documentation, ready for zipping and distribution.

 ### iOS ###
 * Follow the same setup instructions for the Mac build.
 There's a separate